dusty-nv/jetson-inference/docs/detectnet-camera-2.md

 To recap, together we've covered:

 * Using image recognition networks to classify images
-* Coding your own image recognition program in C++
+* Coding your own image recognition programs in Python and C++
 * Classifying video from a live camera stream
 * Performing object detection to locate object coordinates